 They can easily ignore important details, forget about time limits and make critical mistakes while completing forms.
-Thus, don’t rely on your kid assuming he or she is old and smart enough for coping with the paperwork in preparation for their DMV permit test – sometimes, they just don’t care, since they got used to relying on you!
+Thus, don’t rely on your kid, assuming he or she is old and smart enough to cope with the paperwork in preparation for their DMV permit test – sometimes, they just don’t care since they got used to relying on you!
 Give a helping hand by doing your part of the research:

 - Visit your local DMV website and learn all the requirements regarding minors.
 DMV sites usually have a special section describing requirements and procedures for applicants under 18.

 - Do your share of the work!
 There are some tasks that can be fulfilled only by you.
 For example, you need to sign papers and give your parental consent to your kid applying for a driver’s license and undergoing the DMV written test.
 Do bother to sign all the documents timely and in accordance with the requirements.
 Besides, there are some less obvious tasks for you, too.
-Note that in many states enrollment in some kind of driving courses is a must for teens.
-Are you certain of your kid’s driving school being state approved?
+Note that in many states, enrollment in some kind of driving course is a must for teens.
+Are you certain that your kid’s driving school is state approved?
 Have you checked whether your kid’s instructor has an appropriate identification card?
 Teens will hardly bother about such things, so they are up to you.

-- Tick off your plan items, as documents are collected and requirements are fulfilled.
+- Tick off your plan items as documents are collected, and requirements are fulfilled.
 Track your progress carefully to make sure you don’t miss anything important.
-Make focus on age limits and requirements, since many states have rather complicated GDL programs.
+Make the focus on age limits and requirements since many states have rather complicated GDL programs.

 - Go to a DMV office only when you are sure that you can provide all required documents.
 If you have some doubts, don’t hesitate to call and ask a DMV official in order to clear up each question.
 Finally, don’t forget that many DMV offices require making an appointment before visiting the office and taking the exam!